use-ink/ink-docs/docs/basics/testing.md

 ## End-to-End (E2E) testing of ink! contracts off of live chain state

 ### Run a node
-In real world case you will already have a live node.
+In a real world case you will already have a live node.
 This will be the node you want to test you contracts off of.
-For example purposes we will be running a substrate-contracts-node.
+For example purposes we will be running a `substrate-contracts-node`.

 Clone substrate-contracts-node:
 ```